 - The subagent’s system prompt includes instructions for reading and writing to the memory directory.

-- The subagent’s system prompt also includes the first 200 lines of
+- The subagent’s system prompt also includes the first 200 lines or 25KB of

-MEMORY.mdin the memory directory, with instructions to curateMEMORY.mdif it exceeds 200 lines. - Read, Write, and Edit tools are automatically enabled so the subagent can manage its memory files.
+MEMORY.mdin the memory directory, whichever comes first, with instructions to curateMEMORY.mdif it exceeds that limit. - Read, Write, and Edit tools are automatically enabled so the subagent can manage its memory files.

 Persistent memory tips